 “Now, if anyone builds on the foundation with gold, silver, precious stones, wood, hay, straw, each one’s work will become manifest.
 For the day will disclose it because it will be revealed by fire, and the fire will test what sort of work each one has done.”

 These are pretty sobering verses.
-So we know, let’s be clear from the start, that through faith in Christ, we have been counted righteous before God, and we do not need to fear His judgment anymore.
+So we know, let’s be clear from the start, that through faith in Christ, we have been counted righteous before God.
+So we do not need to fear His judgment anymore.
 We know where we will be for eternity through faith in Christ.
-We have already seen in 1 Corinthians chapter one that we will be guiltless in the day of our Lord Jesus Christ because of His grace in the gospel.
-So we know that when we read 1 Corinthians 3:12-13 where it’s talking about the day that will disclose it, talking about the day of judgment and fire, we know that the whole picture here is not dealing with salvation, but that doesn’t mean this isn’t extremely important.
+We have already seen in 1 Corinthians 1 that we will be guiltless in the day of our Lord Jesus Christ because of His grace in the gospel.
+So we know that when we read 1 Corinthians 3:12–13 where it’s talking about the day that will disclose it.
+Talking about the day of judgment and fire, we know that the whole picture here is not dealing with salvation.
+But that doesn’t mean this isn’t extremely important.

 Are we exalting God by doing church according to His Word and not our ways?
 We need Your grace to be faithful servants.

 And so we dilute the gospel.
-We minimize God’s word.
-We maximize man’s ingenuity, innovation, creativity.
+So we minimize God’s word and we maximize man’s ingenuity, innovation, creativity.
 We do all of that.
 In the end, our work will not stand the test.
 But if we obey God’s word, we proclaim God’s word, we trust God’s word, we proclaim the gospel, the cost of following Christ, and yes, we can do that while still glorifying God through creativity that He’s given to us, sure.
-But are we exalting God by doing church according to His word, not our ways, according to His wisdom, not our wisdom?
+But are we exalting God by doing church according to His word, not our ways.
+According to His wisdom, not our wisdom?
 That’s the question we must ask because that’s the kind of work that will be disclosed on this day.

-Help us to live for the purity of the church, for the holiness of the church, for the building up of your body, your bride.
+Help us to live for the purity of the church.
+For the holiness of the church and for the building up of your body, your bride.
 And we pray God, I pray, that when I, when we, stand before you to give an account for the work we have done in your church, we pray that, oh, we just want to hear those words “Well done good and faithful servant.”
 We pray that we will have been faithful to build your church your way.
-Help us, we pray, that you might be exalted in your church now, and you might be exalted in your church for all of eternity.
+Help us, we pray, that you might be exalted in your church now.
+That you might be exalted in your church for all of eternity.
 Help us to build your church wisely, according to your word.
 In Jesus’ name, we pray.
 Amen.